kartonfarkas/api_docs/source/suite/emails/media_folder_list.rst

 Listing Folders
 ===============

-Returns the available folders in the Media Database.
+Returns a list of the available folders in the Media Database.

 Endpoint
 --------